MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/atp-safe-links.md

 ## How to get ATP Safe Links protection

 **First, make sure your subscription includes [Office 365 Advanced Threat Protection](office-365-atp.md)** Plan 1 or Plan 2.
-Office 365 ATP is included in subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business Premium](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, Office 365 Education A5, etc. If your organization has a Microsoft 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
+Office 365 ATP is included in subscriptions, such as [Microsoft 365 Enterprise E5](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business Premium](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, Office 365 Education A5, etc. If your organization has a Microsoft 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
 For more information, see the following resources:

 - [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection)